brandonmwest/bwe.st/_posts/2013-10-25-thats-not-a-hackathon.md

 event](http://blogs.developerforce.com/developer-relations/2013/10/salesforce-one-million-dollar-hackathon.html)
 that they are positioning as a hackathon with a million dollar top prize.
 That sounds pretty cool, right?
-Show up with your laptop and your team and an idea,  see who can make the best mobile app in 24 hours, and try to win a million dollars!
+Show up with your laptop and your team and an idea,  see who can make the best mobile app in a limited period of time, and try to win a million dollars!

 But the rules allow any projects to be demoed as long as they have not been